-A letter has also been received from the Leomansley Area Residents Association (LARA), which provides details of correspondence previously forwarded to Taylor Wimpey, prior to the submission of this application.
+The initial letter provides details of correspondence previously forwarded to Taylor Wimpey, prior to the submission of this application.
 The matters raised relate to concerns regarding design issues experienced within the Darwin Park estate, which are not wanted to be repeated within this development.
 Principally concerns are raised regarding garage dimensions not being sufficiently large in order to allow for vehicles to park, courtyard parking not being used, leading to on street parking on narrow roads resulting in the blocking of pavements thereby restricting pedestrian movement and the narrowing of useable roadway restricting vehicular movements, particularly for buses and emergency vehicles.
 Some roads are not served by tarmacked footpaths, whilst existing trees and hedgerows were removed to enable the development.
 There were serious delays in the delivery of public open space and play areas, resulting in these areas being yet to be adopted by the Local Council, with resultant maintenance issues.